-Now that the notion of a “desired” inventory level was dispelled, it became obvious that the desired stock level of each part is zero.
-There is no need to carry inventory for a Dependent Demand item unless it will be used in production.
+Now that the notion of a “desired” inventory level was dispelled, it became apparent that the desired stock level of each part is zero.
+There is no need to carry inventory for a Dependent Demand item unless used in production.
 This led to the Basic MRP Model.

-Forecasted sales for FG of 100 per period for the next 8 periods
+Forecasted sales for FG of 100 per period for the subsequent 8 periods

 On hand inventory of RM1 of 200 units